-The Revision Process at NYU Winthrop Surgical Associates
+The Revision Process at NYU NYU Langone Long Island Surgical Associates

 Less frequently, when a gastric sleeve or gastric bypass fails, this is considered a revision.
 Since these procedures are not reversible, specialized techniques are used to improve patient outcomes and get them back on track to weight loss and disease resolution.
 Because of the unique nature of conversions and revisions, we have an established process to ensure that the secondary bariatric procedure is both safe and effective.